mehmetsen80/office365client/README.md

 <h1>PHP CLIENT FOR OFFICE365</h1>

-This has been improved by examining at the code of  https://github.com/ankitsam/office365-api-php-client  and https://github.com/jasonjoh/php-calendar
+This has been improved by examining the code of https://github.com/ankitsam/office365-api-php-client  and https://github.com/jasonjoh/php-calendar

 <h3>Sources:</h3>
 <h4>- https://github.com/ankitsam/office365-api-php-client </h4>